State of M&A Data Rooms — Q1 2026 Read the report →

 Belgium punches above its weight in B2B software, deep tech (imec/university spin-outs), and life sciences (Leuven/Ghent clusters)—and in 2025, the best local funds are very much deploying.
 Belgian VC deal value rose in 2024 (PwC reports a 41% increase vs 2023) and investors surveyed expected deal flow to rise in 2025.
 (PwC Belgium)

 When preparing your pitch to Belgian investors, having a professional data room is essential.
 Peony helps Belgium startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide is a Belgium-only list: Belgium-headquartered funds with strong reputations locally and visible proof of activity (new funds, recent deals, ongoing deployments).